 When measuring the distance to and from the place of attendance, the starting point will typically be either the witness' home or place of business.
-If there are more than one possible starting points, such as where the witness lives and works in the district where the subpoena is returnable, it may be prudent to measure the distance from the furthest point from the place of attendance.
+If there is more than one possible starting point, such as when the witness lives and works in the district where the subpoena is returnable, it may be prudent to measure the distance from the furthest point to the place of attendance.